Route: Tbilisi → Lagodekhi. Visitor Center → Meteo Shelter Distance / gain / loss: ~11 km / ↑1550 m / ↓150 m Time: ~7 h

 Price and payment

-The remaining balance must be paid no later than 10 days before the start
+The remaining balance is due no later than 10 days before the start

 If we cancel or reschedule, your deposit is fully refunded.
 More details on cancellations, transfers, and refunds here